-The School Governing Board
+The Local Governing Board (LGB) needs to ensure that its members understand that the LGB has no formal responsibilities in relation to child protection and safeguarding, since these fall to the ATB, acting through the CEO and GDST staff.
+The LGB should however:

-School Governing Boards (SGBs) have no formal responsibilities in relation to child protection and safeguarding since these fall to Council, acting via its Audit Committee and through the Chief Executive and Officers.
-However, the SGB should:
+- Read, understand and follow the Academy's Safeguarding and Child Protection Policy and the ATB Safeguarding Procedures - Attend safeguarding training on induction and regularly thereafter - Satisfy itself that the academy has a whole school approach to safeguarding and promoting the welfare of children and all school systems, processes and policies operate with the best interests of the child at their heart - Consider safeguarding as a standing agenda item at every LGB meeting - Designate a member as a 'champion' for Safeguarding.

-- Read, understand and follow the school's Safeguarding and Child Protection Policy and the GDST Safeguarding Procedures - Attend safeguarding training on induction and regularly thereafter - Satisfy itself that the school has a whole school approach to safeguarding and promoting the welfare of children and that all school systems, processes and policies operate with the best interests of the child at their heart - Consider safeguarding as a standing agenda item at every SGB meeting - Designate a member as a 'champion' for Safeguarding
+Clear arrangements should be in place for communication by the Vice Principal and Chair of ATB with the Chairman of Local Governing Board and LADO in the rare event of an allegation being made against the Principal.

-Clear arrangements should be in place for communication by the DSL and Chief Executive with the Chairman of each School Governing Board in the rare event of an allegation being made against a Head.
-In cases of allegations against staff, supply staff, contractors and/or volunteers, members of the School Governing Board need to have accurate information in line with the agreed communication plan and ahead of public speculation or media interest.
+In cases of allegations against staff, supply staff, contractors and/or volunteers, members of the Local Governing Board need to have accurate information in line with the agreed communication plan and ahead of public speculation or media interest.
 The information given should not breach the reporting restrictions introduced by the Education Act 2011, confidentiality or include unnecessary details.